olton/mina-archive-server/README.md

-# Mina Node Monitor
+# Mina Archive
-**Mina Archive** is a special server-manager to provide various data from the Mina Archive.
+**Mina Archive** is a special server-manager to provide various data from the Mina Archive Node.

 ## Donate a project
 You can support project, donate Mina to address: